codenotary/immudb/README.md

 ### Components

 - **immudb** is the server binary that listens on port 3322 on localhost and provides a gRPC interface
-- **immugw** is the intelligent REST proxy that connects to immudb and provides a RESTful interface for applications.
-We recommend to run immudb and immugw on separate machines to enhance security
 - **immuadmin** is the admin CLI for immudb and immugw.
 You can install and manage the service installation for both components and get statistics as well as runtime information.
 - **immuclient** is the CLI client for immudb.
 You can read, write data into immudb from the commandline using direct or interactive mode.